Animals and a Kinder World

 Homeseekers Benđi and his mother Sweetie (right), July 2014.
 Photo: Vivian Grisogono

-Benđi was transferred to the Animalis Centre in February 2016.
+Benđi was transferred to the Animalis Centrum Shelter in February 2016.
 He had come to Pitve in August 2008, not dumped there on purpose, but wandering as a young innocent following his mother as she roamed the countryside looking for adventure.
 The mother was on heat, so there was noisy havoc when she first cavorted around the compound where my dogs are kept, in the middle of one hot summer's night.
 When she visited again a couple of days later, a neighbour took her in.
 She was then re-united with her various siblings and their mother Renči who had already been given shelter with me in Pitve.
 She was named Sweetie in honour of her happy temperament.
 As soon as circumstances allowed, she was sterilized, like her sisters and mother.

 Renči (right) with Čorni from her first litter, pictured July 2007.
 Photo: Vivian Grisogono